sagotch/To.ml/README.md

 Ocaml parser for TOML [(Tom's Obvious Minimal Language)](https://github.com/mojombo/toml) v0.2.0.

+This library can also serialize a TOML structure to string.

 ## Dependencies

 Toml need Ocaml 4.0 at least.
 Check your local installation with `ocamlc -v`.